MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 If the backdrop to the code is particularly dark, try a black on gray code if your detection rate is low.
 If the backdrop is relatively light, a regular code should work fine.

+### Size of QR codes
+WMR does not work with QR codes with sides smaller than 5 cm each.

+For QR codes between 5 and 10 cm length sides, you must be fairly close to detect the code.
+It will also take longer to detect codes at this size.

+The exact time to detect codes depends not only on the size of the QR codes, but how far you are away from the code.
+Moving closer to the code will help offset issues with size.

 ### Distance and angular position from the QR code
 The tracking cameras can only detect a certain level of detail.
 For really small codes - < 10cm along the sides - you must be fairly close.
 For a version 1 QR code varying from 10 to 25 cm wide, the minimum detection distance ranges from 0.15 meters to 0.5 meters.

 The detection distance for size increases linearly.

 QR detection works with a range of angles += 45deg.
 This is to ensure we have proper resolution to detect the code.

-### Size of QR codes
-WMR does not work with QR codes with sides smaller than 5 cm each.

 ### QR codes with logos
 QR codes with logos have not been tested and are currently unsupported.